 Okay, this may not be a bonus for the student, but it is for the family.
 Just think, you can have your family come to visit you in Spain.
 Your parents will have a purpose and reason to head over to Europe and visit you at university.
 You can show them around and teach them about your new lifestyle and culture.

 A student visa would be required to live and study in Spain.
 Here is the full list of requirements from the Ministry of Spain website.
-Check with the Spanish consulate nearest you for more details.
+Check with the Spanish consulate nearest you for more details on your student visa for Spain from USA or other locations.

 Requirements to obtain the student visa in Spain